mcjmccartney/rmr-app-v2/TRAVEL_EXPENSE_SETUP.md

 - ✅ **Zone Selection**: Choose from Zone 1 (£10), Zone 2 (£15), or Zone 3 (£20)
 - ✅ **Optional Field**: Travel expense is optional - sessions can have no travel expense
+- ✅ **In-Person Only**: Travel expense dropdown only appears for In-Person sessions
+- ✅ **Auto-Clear**: Travel expense is automatically cleared when changing session type away from In-Person
+- ✅ **Auto-Calculate Quote**: Travel expense cost is automatically added to the session quote
 - ✅ **Create & Edit**: Available in both session creation and editing forms
 - ✅ **Webhook Integration**: Travel expense data is automatically sent to Make.com
 - ✅ **Database Storage**: Stored in sessions table with validation